leighmacdonald/gbans/docs/docs/intro.md

 - Flagging and automatic action for flagged words
 - Sourcemod SQL Admins compatibility

-Most of these features have some level of being toggled on/off.
+Most of these features have some level of being toggled on/off so you can choose what features suits your setup best.

 ## Installation Guide

-To get started with installation, please see the [installation guide](./install)
+To get started with installation, please see the [installation](./install) guide.

 ## Development Guide

-If you want to hack on gbans, please see the [devel](./devel) section to get started.
+If you want to hack on gbans, please see the [develelopment](./devel) guide to get started.